lakesidetech/fishermenDB_problem/README.md

 * MySQL WorkBench 8.0 CE
 * CSV files - you can create in MS excel or notepad
 # prepare and identify the data that you want to import
+* Example click the link to see the format in Excel
 * Boat CSV prepared in excel
 https://github.com/lakesidetech/fishermenDB_problem/blob/main/boat_csv.JPG
 * Boat Owner csv